 Not long ago my wife and I took a vacation to Savannah, GA where we were enjoying a long weekend out of town and doing a road trip review of the 2017 Mazda3 5-Door hatchback.
-The particular model that Mazda had supplied to us featuring the 2.0 liter Skyactive 4-cylinder mated to a six-speed manual gearbox.
-Sporty, a competent handler and with that manual transmission a terrific daily driver for the autmotive enthusiast looking for good mileage.
+The particular model that Mazda had supplied to us featuring the 2.0-liter Skyactive 4-cylinder mated to a six-speed manual gearbox.
+Sporty, a competent handler, and with that manual transmission a terrific daily driver for the automotive enthusiast looking for good mileage.

 The ability to drive a car with a manual transmission has long been considered an essential skill, especially for young drivers.
 Yet changes in the makeup of the automobile and American consumer habits mean mastering the manual may no longer be a practical necessity.

 In the earliest days of the automobile industry, cars came with only one type of transmission: the manual.
 After General Motors released the first automatic transmission — the 1940 Oldsmobile Hydra-Matic — automobile manufacturers swiftly moved away from manuals.
 By 1957, 82.7% of American-made cars were equipped with automatic transmissions, according to “Ward’s 1958 Automotive Yearbook.”

 Though manuals have accounted for about 4% of American car sales in recent years, experts were surprised to see the percentage jump almost 3% in the first quarter of 2012, according to a report by Edmunds.com.